DanielleJusto/IOS101-Prework/README.md

 Submitted by: **Danielle Justo**

-**Name of your app** is an app that changes the background color when the button is clicked.
+**Background Color Change App** is an app that changes the background color when the button is clicked.

 Time spent: **0.5** hours spent in total